-In 2013, we observe the 50th anniversary of the March on Washington, when 250,000 stood up and demanded the equal rights granted to all of us by our Constitution.
+In 2013, we observed the 50th anniversary of the March on Washington, when 250,000 stood up and demanded the equal rights granted to all of us by our Constitution.
 The participants in that march 50 years ago took action—we must do the same today.

 In states across the country, voting rights are under attack.
-Look at North Carolina, which just enacted one of the strictest voting laws: The state's own board of elections says 64 percent of the women registered to vote in North Carolina lack the required ID—which means they may have problems voting in the next election.
-Our members of Congress can and should do something about state voting restrictions.
+Look at North Carolina, which recently enacted one of the strictest voting laws: The state's own board of elections says 64 percent of the women registered to vote in North Carolina lack the required ID—which means they may have problems voting in the next election.
+Our members of Congress can and should do something about these nonsensical state voting restrictions.